 Going fully offshore works better for most people

-If you’re a hedge fund manager or other professional with a big office who’s making millions in fees for your services, Puerto Rico’s a pretty sweet deal (for as long as it lasts).
+If you’re a hedge fund manager or other professional with a big office who’s making millions in fees for your services, or you trade financial assets or cryptocurrency full-time, Puerto Rico’s a pretty sweet deal (for as long as it lasts).

-For the 99% of expats and digital nomads who do consulting on their own or have the sorts of businesses that don’t work for Act 20, just living outside the US offers a much better deal.
+For the 99% of expats and digital nomads who do consulting on their own or have the sorts of businesses that don’t work for Act 20, just living outside the US entirely provides a much better deal.

 Want to know more?
 The Tax-Savvy Expat courses teach you everything you need to know about expat tax.